KTKAW/MACHINE_LEARNING_MUTATION_ACYCLICITY_OF_QUIVERS/README.md

 ------------------------------------------------------------------------

 Included in this repository, within `Experiment_4/Machine_Learning/`, is the saved degree-6 kernel Support Vector Machine model that exhibited perfect test performances, `trained_svm_model.pkl`.
-The script `Pretrained_Quiver_Classifier.py` then provides functionality for an interested reader to enter a rank 4 quiver (as an adjacency matrix), and then output the trained SVM prediction of whether it is mutation-acyclic or not.
+...the script `Pretrained_Quiver_Classifier.py` then provides functionality for an interested reader to enter a rank 4 quiver of their choice (as an adjacency matrix), and then output the trained SVM prediction of whether it is mutation-acyclic or not.

 Additions: computer-assissted proof.